masesgroup/KEFCore/src/documentation/articles/howitworks.md

 The point 2 is optimized thanks to the [topic compaction](https://kafka.apache.org/documentation/#compaction) feature of Apache Kafka.
 [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) is interested to store the latest value/state of the entity.
 With the [topic compaction](https://kafka.apache.org/documentation/#compaction) the Apache Kafka cluster can apply the CRUD operations:
-- Create: a producer store a new record with a unique key
+- Create: a producer stores a new record with a unique key
-- Read: a consumer retrieve records from topic
+- Read: a consumer retrieves records from topic
-- Update: a producer store a new record with a previously stored unique key will discard the old records
+- Update: a producer storing a new record with a previously stored unique key will discard the old records
-- Delete: a producer store a new record with a previously stored unique key and value set to null will delete all records with that unique key
+- Delete: a producer storing a new record with a previously stored unique key, and value set to null, will delete all records with that unique key

-All operations are supported, behind the scene, from [`KNetCompactedReplicator`](https://github.com/masesgroup/KNet/blob/master/src/net/KNet/Specific/Replicator/KNetCompactedReplicator.cs) and/or [`KNetProducer`](https://github.com/masesgroup/KNet/blob/master/src/net/KNet/Specific/Producer/KNetProducer.cs)/[Apache Kafka Streams](https://kafka.apache.org/documentation/streams/).
+All CRUD operations are helped, behind the scene, from [`KNetCompactedReplicator`](https://github.com/masesgroup/KNet/blob/master/src/net/KNet/Specific/Replicator/KNetCompactedReplicator.cs) and/or [`KNetProducer`](https://github.com/masesgroup/KNet/blob/master/src/net/KNet/Specific/Producer/KNetProducer.cs)/[Apache Kafka Streams](https://kafka.apache.org/documentation/streams/).

 ### Data storage